This page practices some vocabulary for violence that can help you understand English news reports.

 However, the owners of the New York Times in the 1940s were Jewish, and they did not want to appear to be giving special attention to the Jews of Europe over other groups who were also suffering.
 They may have felt that their readers would suspect them of bias if they emphasized Hitler’s treatment of the Jews.

 The U.S. government also had reasons to downplay the magnitude (huge size) of the disaster.
 It (like several other governments) had refused to allow Jews to immigrate to the U.S. in the 1930s when the danger first became clear.
 Many thousands could have escaped if they had found a country that would accept them.

 However, at the time the American government had been more concerned about controlling immigration.
 So the U.S. would also look bad if it publicized the huge numbers of Jews being murdered by the Nazis.

-Words for killing: bloodshed, execution (usually official, government-ordered killing), homicide (the deliberate murder of one person by another), massacre (a large number of people), murder, slaughter.
+Words for killing: bloodshed, execution (usually official, government-ordered killing), homicide (the deliberate murder of one person by another), massacre (killing of a large number of people), murder, slaughter.

 To slay also means to

 kill (adjective: slain).
 Starvation is death from hunger (verb: to starve); gassing

 is murder or injury from poisonous gas.
 Fatalities are people killed.
 (Fatal means deadly.)